mathieusalz/Deep-Learning-Hate/ReadMe.md

 # Code Structure

 This project is made up of the follow python files:
-- **dataset_preprocessing.py**: preprocesses all the data to harmonize categories and creates the train and test datasets
+- **dataset_preprocessing.py**: preprocesses all the data to harmonize categories and saves the train and test datasets to /processed_data
-- **data_utils2.py**: preprocesses the data for use by the BERT model
+- **data_utils.py**: preprocesses the data for use by the BERT model
-- **training2.py**: basic training loop for the BERT models
+- **training.py**: basic training loop for the BERT models
 - **training_utils.py**: training utility functions
 - **finetuning.py**: cross-validation hyperparameter tuning of the models
 - **main_confidence.py**: runs the model with different seeds to determine its confidence intervals